 To develop a list of invasive plant species for the study area, a semi-quantitative expert based assessment of introduced species, were extracted from the Colorado Natural Heritage Program (Section X.X) (Morse et al. (2004), P. Smith et al. (2020)).
 This was combined with an AIM species attribute table extract from the vicinity of the study area, the latter dataset contained a handful of synonyms which included codes not present in the former.

 Once this list was developed and underwent review, we reprocessed our data to determine both the presence and absence of these species and recalculated percent fractional cover.
 To determine what percent of the field office were meeting benchmark reference condition, which is the same for all Ecological Sites (lack of invasive species) if an invasive was detected on a plot it was considered to be failing to meet benchmarks.
-These plots then underwent categorical analysis (Dumelle et al. (2022)),

-## During execution of the program, a warning message was generated.
-The warning ## message is stored in a data frame named 'warn_df'.
-Enter the following command ## to view the warning message: warnprnt()

-to detect whether Ecological Sites differed in their resistance to noxious/invasive weed invasion (Kruskal & Wallis (1952)).
+These plots then underwent categorical analysis (Dumelle et al. (2022)),to detect whether Ecological Sites differed in their resistance to noxious/invasive weed invasion (Kruskal & Wallis (1952)).
 Kruskal-Wallis was used due to non-normal data (heavily right skewed), and a small number of replicates for each Ecological Site.
 The Kruskall-Wallis test offered evidence of a difference (p = 0.014), to detect which Ecological Sites differed from others a two-sided Dunn’s test with Holms correction for multiple testing was used as a post-hoc test (Dinno (2017), Ogle et al. (2022), Holm (1979), Dunn (1964)).
 Once p-values were adjusted for multiple testing, as we had no a-priori hypothesis for which sites would be more resistant, there was no strong statistical evidence that any pairs were significantly different than any others.
 However, this is most certainly in part due to the very few number of plots per sites (Mdn = 5), and the large number of sites (total = 25), rather than an actual lack of resistance in Ecological Sites.

 Results

 The monitoring design detected 74 introduced species, and of these 63 invasive species were detected across all 275 plots, 227 plots had invasive species present, and 181 plots had more than one invasive species.
-When reducing these to species of immediate management concern r species were present at r plots (REVIEW THE LIST AND THIN IT).
 As expected, the species which occurred the most often were Bromus tectorum (cheatgrass) n=139, Halogeton glomeratus n=64, Chenopodium album (lambs quarter) n=61, Lactuca serriola (prickly lettuce) n=55, Tragopogon dubius (yellow salsify) n=53, and Sisymbrium altissimum (tumble mustard) n=48of all plots respectively.
 Most of the species were present across the entirety of the field office, except for ca. a dozen species which were isolated to localities between Delta and Paonia (Figure XX).
 Several of these species generally occur in wetter, higher elevation, habitats than most terrestrial BLM Land and their spread to is BLM is minimal; however a number of the populations are adjacent to USFS land (Figure XX).